Mother eating one meal a day so children don’t starve hospitalised with malnutrition

 Mother hospitalised with malnutrition after eating one meal a day so children don’t starve

-Kelly Thompson lives on £40 per week to feed herself and her two children and like many in the cost of living crisis is struggling
+Kelly Thomson lives on £40 per week to feed herself and her two children and like many in the cost of living crisis is struggling

+Related: Zahawi says government is working on ‘£37 billion’ inflation package to help families

 A single mother who lives on one meal a day so she can feed her children amid the cost of living crisis and has been hospitalised twice for malnutrition.